 If you’re unable to take in the Perseids in August, the next major meteor shower—the Orionids—peaks the evening of October 20, through the predawn hours of October 21, according to the American Meteor Society.
-The moon will only be 21 percent full that night, making it easier to see the 10 to 20 meteors per hour this shower produces.
-The entire Orionid meteor shower is active between September 26 and November 22, 2022.
+The moon will be 37 percent full that night, making it a little harder to see the 10 to 20 meteors per hour this shower produces.
+The entire Orionid meteor shower is active between September 26 and November 22, 2023.